 Accredited for Quality

-Accredited by the Association to Advance Collegiate Schools of Business International (AACSB), offers a high-quality, highly relevant educational experience taught by professors who regularly interact with the business community and who are up to date with the rapid changes in the global business environment.
+Our Business Department is accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
+We offer a high-quality, highly relevant educational experience taught by professors who regularly interact with the business community and who are up to date with the rapid changes in the global business environment.

 Careers after Parkside

 A major in accounting provides you with a variety of job opportunities within a dynamic field.
-These include positions as auditors, benefits administrators, claims adjusters, fiscal managers, international buyers, investment managers, stockbrokers, tax specialists, and many more.
+Some of the career options include

 Accounting graduates from Parkside have gone on to earn Certified Public Accountant (CPA) credentials, start and successfully run their own businesses, and reach the top of Fortune 500 leadership teams.